joeyarbogast/470_SP/README.md

 Makefiles included for both parallel and serial versions in their respective directories.

+## Usage:  ##

+Compile with Makefiles located in src/par and src/serial

+There is a tester script located in the src directory for testing scaling

+To use tester script:

+        ./test_script.sh 255 255 1080CC.txt

+**OR**
+from the *src* directory:

+#### Example: ####

+        OMP_NUM_THREADS=8 srun par/par_shamir 255 255 < 1080CC.txt

+This will encrypt the text file string and generate 255 shares, all 255 of which are required to unlock the secret.
+The key shares generated are written to `keys.txt`.
+This file should immediately be separated, since all of the keys together can be used to decrypt the secret.

+**DO NOT GO OVER 255 FOR EITHER SHARES OR REQUIRED UNLOCK(causes seg faults)**

+There are included test files with varying character lengths specified by the number in the text file name.
+Use these as inputs into the program to test scaling.

+To decrypt: *Parallelization not implemented for this part yet*

+#### Example: ####

+        srun par/par_shamir < keys.txt

+This reads the keys from `keys.txt` and uses them to decrypt the secret, which is then output on stdout.

 ## Current Performance Analysis ##

 **All test conducted with maximum shares (255) and max unlock required(255)**